chrisjeg/bthomehub/README.md

 homehub.getInternetStatus(); //Returns the current internet connection status as a string homehub.getWifiStatus(); //Returns the current wifi status as a string
 ```

+## Contribute

+Contributions are welcome and encouraged, feel free to fork and improve in any way you see fit.